Overview

 commission-based compensation for selling insurance products, including insurance products they sell to Clients.

-Insurance commissions earned by these persons are separate and in addition to our advisory fees.
+Insurance commissions earned by these people are separate and in addition to our advisory fees.
 This practice

 presents a conflict of interest because persons providing investment advice on behalf of our firm who are